 - Large: 20″W x 13″D x 21″H

 Large 8 inch wheels are fitted on each corner of the UPWalker and they are wrapped in high quality rubber that give you a surefire grip on most surfaces.
 As you would expect on a walker of this calibre, they roll smoothly, silently, and don’t leave any marks on the floor.
 While not specifically designed for “off road” use, the wheels are wide enough that they handle most outdoor terrain with ease and don’t get caught in cracks like smaller cheaper wheels often do.

 The UPWalker comes with a free personal items bag which measures 13″W x 6″D x 10″H. We found this is plenty of storage for your wallet, purse, phone, and other day-to-day items.
 The bag attaches to the front of the walker in between the arm wrests so everything is always within easy reach when you’re out and about.
 While some walkers have an additional large under seat storage compartment, the design of the UPWalker does not really allow for this, because you walk “inside” the frame right where the bag would be positioned.

 Lifewalker have made a name for themselves largely off the back of the build quality of the UPWalker, which is second to none.
 Everything from the frame down to the smallest screw feels like it is made from top quality materials.
 We really couldn’t fault anything on the model we bought to test.
 Like all manufacturers, there are occasionally small issues with various components, so it’s nice to know the UPWalker comes with a lifetime warranty on the frame.

 There are three different sizes of Upwalker available — Small, Standard, and Large — and the prices vary between them.
-Obviously a larger walker uses more raw materials than a smaller walker and so Lifewalker have factored this into the price.
-Click here to see the price on Amazon.
+Obviously a larger walker uses more raw materials than a smaller walker and so Lifewalker has factored this into the price.

 The UPWalker Plus